JonathanPierce/Algae/README.md

 				- For each (object):
 					- name (string): assignmentId
 					- args (object - optional): args for this assignment
-			- preprocessor (array - can be empty):
+			- preprocessors (array - can be empty):
 				- For each (object):
 					- Either:
 						- name (string): Name of the preprocessor to use (should correspond to name of entry point python file)